Madagascar (2005 film): Plot

-In New York City, Alex the lion is the star attraction of the Central Park Zoo, and spends time with his friends, Melman the giraffe, Gloria the hippopotamus, and his best friend Marty the zebra, who has grown bored with his daily routine and longs to experience the wild.
-On Marty's tenth birthday, Alex, Melman, and Gloria attempt to cheer him up, but Marty, still unsatisfied, learns that the zoo's penguins—Skipper, Kowalski, Rico, and Private—are trying to escape to Antarctica, and follows them out.
-Alex, Melman, and Gloria pursue Marty and attempt to convince him to return.
-The four, along with the penguins and two chimpanzees named Mason and Phil, converge at Grand Central Station, where the New York City police sedate them using tranquillizer guns.
-Under pressure from anti-captivity activists, the zoo is forced to ship the escaped animals by sea to a wildlife preserve in Kenya.
-During their travels, the penguins escape and take over the ship, intent on taking it to Antarctica.
-Their antics on the bridge cause the crates containing Alex, Marty, Melman, and Gloria to fall overboard and wash ashore on the island of Madagascar.
+In New York City, Alex the lion lives in the Central Park Zoo as a star attraction known as the "King of New York" with his best friends, Melman the giraffe, Gloria the hippopotamus and Marty the zebra.
+Marty, having grown tired of his daily life in the zoo, desires to experience the wild.
+On Marty's tenth birthday, Alex, Melman and Gloria attempt to cheer him up, but he remains unsatisfied.
+Having learned earlier that the zoo's penguins, Skipper, Kowalski, Rico and Private, are trying to escape to Antarctica, Marty decides to follow them out of the zoo to fulfill his wish to be in the wild.

+Marty heads towards the Grand Central Terminal, to catch a train to nearby Connecticut.
+Alex, Melman and Gloria discover Marty's absence and pursue him, joined by the penguins and chimpanzee duo Mason and Phil at Grand Central, where an army of officers subdue them.
+Under pressure from animal rights activists, the zoo is forced to ship the escaped animals by sea to a nature reserve in Kenya.
+During the trip, the penguins manage to escape their crate and hijack the ship, setting course to Antarctica, inadvertently causing the crates containing Alex and his friends to fall overboard.

-Arriving at Madagascar, the animals come across a pack of lemurs led by King Julien XIII.
+Upon being washed ashore on the African island of Madagascar, the quartet come across its lemur inhabitants, led by a ring-tailed lemur named King Julien XIII.
 The predatory fossa attack the lemurs, but are scared off by Alex's fearsome appearance.
-Alex blames Marty for the group's predicament and attempts to signal for help to get back to civilization.
-Marty finds the wild to be exactly what he was looking for, and Gloria and Melman soon join him in enjoying the island.
-Alex eventually comes around, but without the raw steaks he was provided at the zoo, hunger sets in and his prey drive begins to show.
-Julien has the lemurs befriend the zoo animals in the hope that Alex's presence will keep the fossa at bay, despite his adviser Maurice's warnings about Alex's predatory nature.
-When Alex loses control and attacks Marty by biting him, he goes wild again and begins to chase Marty until Maurice throws a coconut at Alex to stop him.
-After realizing what he did and seeing himself as a monster, Alex runs off to the predator side of the island, where the fossa live and builds a cage resembling the one back at the zoo, feeling sad and guilty for attacking his friends.
-Seeing what Alex has become, and how dangerous the wild can be, Marty begins to regret his decision to leave the zoo.
+Feeling homesick, Alex blames Marty angrily for the group's predicament, and makes several attempts to be rescued, with no success.
+Marty finds life in Madagascar to be exactly what he wanted, with Gloria and Melman soon joining him.
+Without the raw steaks Alex was provided at the Central Park Zoo, his hunger sets in triggering his predatory instincts.

+The next morning, King Julien and the lemurs attempt to befriend the castaways in hopes that Alex's presence will keep the fossa at bay, despite protest about Alex's predatory nature from his adviser, Maurice the aye-aye.
+While entertaining the lemurs, Alex starts to hallucinate everyone as steaks, briefly loses his sanity and attempts to eat them, scaring them all.
+Alex flees to the fossa territory of the island to protect his friends from himself.
+Seeing what Alex has become, and how dangerous the wild can be, Marty regrets his decision of leaving the zoo.

-The penguins, having found Antarctica to be inhospitable, land the ship at Madagascar.
-Seeing the chance to return Alex to New York, Marty crosses over to the predator side and attempts to convince the scared, starving Alex to return, but Alex refuses out of fear that he will attack Marty again.
-The fossa attack Marty, and though Gloria, Melman, and the penguins come to the rescue, they are outnumbered.
-Alex overcomes his predatory instincts, rescues his friends, and scares the fossa away from the lemur territory forever.
-The lemurs regain their respect for Alex, and the penguins satisfy his hunger by feeding him sushi, which he finds better than steak.
-As the lemurs throw a farewell celebration for the foursome, the penguins decide not to break the news that the ship has run out of fuel, thus leaving them stranded on the island.
+Having found Antarctica to be inhospitable, the penguins decide to land the ship at Madagascar.
+Seeing the chance to finally return home, Marty tracks Alex's trail towards the fossas' territory where he tries to convince his friend of the ship's arrival, but Alex refuses out of fear, still not wanting to hurt anyone, but Marty refuses to leave without him too.
+When Marty is suddenly ambushed by the fossas, Gloria, Melman, and the penguins come to the rescue, but they are far outnumbered.
+Alex, having overcome his predatory instincts, arrives and rescues his friends, scaring the fossas away from the lemur territory permanently.

+The penguins satisfy Alex's hunger by feeding him sushi, which he finds better than steak.
+As the lemurs throw a farewell celebration for the group, the penguins decide not to tell them that the ship has run out of fuel, leaving them stranded on the island for the time being.